-Serve these easy Slow Cooker Baked Beans with Bacon at your next backyard BBQ and watch the sparks fly
+Serve these easy Slow Cooker Baked Beans with Bacon at your next backyard BBQ and watch the sparks fly.

-You can interpret that however you like.
+You can interpret that however you’d like.

-Baked beans are the ultimate year-round comfort food
+Baked beans are the ultimate year-round comfort food.

 In the winter, there’s nothing better than baking a pot of sweet and saucy beans in the oven to warm the house.
 Their smell is intoxicating thanks to the bacon and maple syrup.
 But in the summer, the last thing I want to do is heat up the oven so I’ve adapted my favorite baked bean recipe to use the slow cooker instead.
+And I’m so glad I did because these are now my go-to set-it-and-forget-it picnic and potluck offering.
+And my kids beg for them everytime I fire up the grill so having an never-ending pot of these Slow Cooker Baked Beans might have to become a reality around here because I grill several nights a week when the weather is nice.

 Cooking the bacon and onions before adding them to the slow cooker may seem fussy but trust me, you get a much better flavor because the onions mellow out when cooked in the reserved bacon fat and you get a thicker sauce.
 Cooking the bacon first also means you won’t have any pale rubbery blobs of bacon in your beans like you do when you open a can of pork of beans from the store.
+Yeah, just no.

 Keep cool and eat well this summer

 - Cook chopped bacon in a medium skillet over medium heat, stirring occasionally, for 7-8 minutes until almost crisp.
-Add onion to pan with the bacon and cook an additional 4-5 minutes until onion starts to soften.
+Add onion to the pan with the bacon and cook an additional 4-5 minutes until the onion starts to soften.
 Remove from heat.

 - Transfer bacon and onion mixture to slow cooker.
 Add remaining ingredients and stir gently to combine.